 Without knowledge of the 5-12-13, one trap a test-taker could possibly fall into is viewing the two statements and noticing that there are 3 variables and only 2 equations.
 We need a full 3 equations with 3 variables if we’re going to solve for all 3 variables, and that may lead some to prematurely conclude that the answer is E.

 However, why is that a false conclusion?

 Well, we’re not trying to solve for all variables.
 We’re only solving for one.
 It’s possible to solve for one variable, even if there are fewer equations than variables.

 In this case, now that we know that x=5 and y=12, we have our base and height, and we can solve for A, the area of the triangle.
 Note that I’m not going to bother solving, because for sufficiency, I don’t need to.
 I only care that I CAN solve.
 The final answer is (C).

 We’ve now talked about the various Pythagorean triples and special right triangles.
 Next time, we’ll talk about how triangles can appear within OTHER shapes.
+In the meantime, solve some problem practice problems, keep track of your progress, as well as consider working with a GMAT tutor should you feel like you need somebody professional in the field to help you succeed during your GMAT prep.
 And to tide yourself over, you can also link to our other article about triangles:

 The 45-45-90 Right Triangle

 Triangles with Other Shapes

 3-4-5 Right Triangle

 5-12-13 and 7-24-25 Right Triangles